uhppoted/uhppoted-app-db/README.md

 ##### _Version v0.8.5_

-_Please note that this README describes the current development version and the command line arguments have changed to support additional drivers.
+1. _Please note that this README describes the current development version and the command line arguments have changed to support additional drivers.
 If you are using v0.8.5, please see [README-v0.8.5](README_v0.8.5.md) for a description of the command line arguments._

+2. The _sqlite3_ implementation has also changed to expect the ACL table to include an ON CONFLICT REPLACE clause when creating the table rather than implementing an UPSERT.

 ## Releases